JetBrains/kotlin-mobile-docs/topics/discover-kmm-project.md

 * `androidMain` stores Android-specific parts, including `actual` implementations
 * `iosMain` stores iOS-specific parts, including `actual` implementations

 Each source set has its own dependencies.
-Kotlin standard library is added by default to all source sets, you don’t need to declare it in the build script.
+Kotlin standard library is added automatically to all source sets, you don’t need to declare it in the build script.

 <tabs>
 <tab title="Groovy">